alexcheng1982/jdk-loom-faq/README.md

 $ jcmd <pid> Thread.dump_to_file -format=json <file>
 ```

+See [here](./assets/thread-dump.json) for an example of thread dump JSON file.

 ### How to use JFR to view virtual threads events?

 JDK Flight Recorder (JRF) adds events related to virtual threads.